nbrest/kamehouse/docs/docker/docker-setup.md

 The docker image loads kamehouse through tomcat and apache httpd and most of the functionality works out of the box.

-The kamehouse docker container can be used to control a remote host that has kamehouse-shell and kamehouse-cmd installed.
+The kamehouse docker container can be used stand alone or it can be used to control a remote host that has kamehouse shell, groot and cmd installed.
-- The remote host doesn't need to have all the kamehouse tomcat and webapps up and running
+- The remote host doesn't need to have tomcat up and running and needs to be reachable by `http` and `ssh` from the docker container
-- The remote host needs to be reachable by `http` and `ssh` from the docker container
+- Most of the commands are sent from the container to the remote host via ssh.
+A few are sent over http

 ## Install kamehouse shell scripts to control docker (optional)